Fellow Nomination and Recognition

 Nomination Review Process and Announcement

-The Nominations Review Committee, comprising of the CACBT Past President and three CACBT members in good standing, will review all submissions and evaluate each nominee based on the evidence of outstanding contributions in both evaluation categories.
-Results will be communicated to each nominee prior to the CACBT Annual General Meeting.
+The Nominations Review Committee, comprising the CACBT Past President, one Board Member, and three CACBT members in good standing who collectively represent hospital/community, private practice, and academic settings, will review all submissions and evaluate each nominee based on the evidence of outstanding contributions in both evaluation categories.
+Results will be communicated to each nominee prior to the CACBT Annual General Meeting (AGM).

 Questions?